Internet-Draft Multipath QUIC November 2024

 Value Frame Name Specification

-The following transport error code defined in Table 4 should be added to the "QUIC Transport Error Codes" registry under the "QUIC Protocol" heading.
+The following transport error code defined in Table 4 are to be added to the "QUIC Transport Error Codes" registry under the "QUIC Protocol" heading.

 Value Code Description Specification